ahammadabdullah/dev-utils/README.md

 2. Run the executable directly - no installation needed
 3. The app will run immediately

-## 🖼️ Screenshots

-### JSON Formatter

-Clean and format your JSON data with syntax highlighting.

-### Regex Tester

-Test your regular expressions with real-time feedback and match highlighting.

-### Color Picker

-Pick colors and get values in different formats (HEX, RGB, HSL).

 ## 🛠️ Development

 This project is built with: